C-essential surfaces in (3-manifold, graph) pairs: Untelescoping and Essential Surfaces

 \textbf{Case 3b:} $\boundary e \subset \boundary M$

-In this case $e$ is disjoint not only from $H_{C_F}$ but also from $H$.
-Then $e$ is an edge of $\Gamma$ with both endpoints on $\boundary M$ which is disjoint from $H$, contrary to the hypothesis that $H$ is a Heegaard surface.
+In this case $e$ is disjoint not only from $H_{C_F}$ but also from $\mc{H}$.
+Then $e$ is an edge of $\Gamma$ with both endpoints on $\boundary M$ which is disjoint from $\mc{H}$.
+Hence $e$ is isotopically core with respect to $\mc{K}$, a contradiction.

 \textbf{Case 3c:} One endpoint of $e$ is on $F$ and one endpoint of $e$ is on $\boundary M$.